qmachine/qmachine/docs/browser-client.rst

 while the webpages are open.

-Thus, the "installation" of QM's browser client into a webpage is as simple as adding a single line of HTML to the webpage:
+Thus, the "installation" of QM's browser client into a webpage is as simple as adding a single line of HTML:

 .. code-block:: html

     <script src="https://www.qmachine.org/qm.js"></script>

-Upon loading, the webpage will contain a ``QM`` object in its JS environment that will allow other programs to submit jobs to and volunteer to execute jobs from the official QM servers -- for free!
+When the webpage loads, its JS environment will contain a ``QM`` object that will allow other programs to submit jobs to and volunteer to execute jobs from the official QM servers -- for free!

 .. note::